-Boys who join Cub Scouts this year will receive a rocket that they can design, build, and launch at the cuboree.
-Boys in first through fifth grade who are interested in joining Scouting may also attend.
+Youth who join Cub Scouts this year will receive a rocket that they can design, build, and launch at the cuboree.
+Youth in kindergarten through fifth grade who are interested in joining Scouting may also attend.
 We will help you find a pack near you and get signed up for Scouting.
 New Scouts can attend any Rocket Launch Day event in the council that fits their schedule.

 The event is free; please RSVP so we will have an engine for your rocket onsite.

 Unit Booths: Every unit is encouraged to bring a booth with an activity at Rocket Day similar to what is done at Scout Fair.
 The unit leader should register the booth.

 - BSA Health and Medical form (Parts A & B for all Scouting events) for every participant